10 Essential Factors When Choosing a Wholesale Coffee Supplier in Australia

 Smaller coffee companies tend to be more focused.

-These brokers have set prices for respective grades (called landed prices) regardless of whether you buy a bag, a pallet or a container.
+These brokers have set prices for respective grades (called landed prices) regardless of whether you buy a bag, a pallet, or a container.
+The differences between a pallet and a container can be as small as $0.25 to $0.50c per kilo.

-It's no surprise that large coffee companies buy cheaper grades.
-Smaller coffee brands are more interested in building their reputation and will not take risks with cheaper coffees.
+These claims of big-scale bragging rights are just more smoke and mirrors to "sell a story" to you.
+It's no surprise that large coffee companies purchase lower-grade coffee.
+Smaller coffee brands are more interested in building their reputation and are less likely to take risks with cheaper coffees.

 How to measure coffee quality

 Measuring quality is not easy.
-It means different things to many people and even so-called experts can struggle to find common ground.
+It means different things to many people, and even so-called experts can struggle to find common ground.

 To perform in the current market, cafes must have a coffee that appeals to a broad majority of coffee drinkers.

-Whilst that may sound simple, in fact it's the most challenging target for a coffee roaster to prepare such a product.
+Whilst that may sound simple, in fact, it's the most challenging target for a coffee roaster to prepare such a product.

 So why is it hard to produce a universally appealing coffee ?.